 Devout readers of any religious scriptures will likely attempt to thoroughly follow its examples.
-If the texts don’t clearly indicate how a sophisticated or alternative interpretation is needed, then the plain meaning will be received.
+If the texts do not clearly indicate how a sophisticated or alternative interpretation is needed, then the plain meaning will be received.
 This is what typically happened regarding the Bible and slavery.
 Leading Christian theologians and ministers did not see a reason to join an abolitionist movement until the late 1700s or beyond.
 This occurred after Enlightenment humanism had changed much of the public’s opinion toward judging the slave trade and institution as immoral.
 There was no wide scale debate about the ethics of slavery anywhere in the world until the 1770s, when the topic of individual rights for all human beings started to inspire new and radical political upheavals in North America and later in the Caribbean and Europe.
-These ideas, along with related philosophical and humanitarian analyses and beliefs, altered from earlier Greco-Roman and Christian traditions and specifically developed into new forms during the 18th century European Enlightenment, spread and impacted power structures around the planet in the next two centuries.
-Abolitionists within Christian communities faced tremendous opposition from the overwhelming majority of believers equipped with numerous biblical texts in support of slavery.
+These ideas, along with related philosophical and humanitarian analyses and beliefs, altered from earlier Greco-Roman and Christian traditions and specifically developed into new forms during the 18th century European Enlightenment, spread and impacted power structures around the planet during the next two centuries.
+Abolitionists within Christian communities faced tremendous opposition from the overwhelming majority of believers equipped with a wide variety of biblical texts in support of slavery.